THE ANATOMICAL CONSERVATORY

 Louis Auzoux (1797–1880)

-Louis Auzoux is a French physician,
+Louis Auzoux was a French physician

 creator of the first anatomical models

-models in papier-mâché, known as "clastics" because they
+made of papier-mâché, known as "clastiques" because

-because they could be disassembled
+they could be dismantled into several pieces

-order of dissection.
+the order of a dissection.

-Building on his success with the scientific
+Building on his success with the scientific community

-scientific community, he developed his creations
+, he developed his creations and

-his catalog of human, animal and plant
+his catalog of human, animal,

-Louis Auzoux was at the origin of a veritable
+Louis Auzoux was responsible for a veritable

 revolution in the teaching of anatomy